LEADERSHIP DEVELOPMENT PROGRAM FOR

 Six Monthly, 2 to

-A kick-off in-person session followed by 5 virtual modules.
+A kick-off in-person session followed by 4 virtual modules and a final, in-person module.
 These will consist of two sessions, which will range from fireside chats with Q&A, to role-playing, team exercises, and small group simulations and case study work.
 Each session in each module will address a specific area critical to earning a GC position and then succeeding in it.
 To view example modules, click here.

 OTHER PROGRAM COMMITMENTS